 The Role of Accreditation

-Accreditation is an assurance process in which a college or university demonstrates that its academic programs, services, and operations meet recognized quality standards.
-Accreditation is a continuous cycle of evaluation carried out by private, nongovernmental agencies that are recognized by entities such as the Council for Higher Education Accreditation and the U.S. Department of Education.
-While accreditation in the United States is voluntary, it establishes markers of quality for institutions or programs, provides access to federal and state funding, facilitates the transfer of college credits, and strengthens public confidence in higher education.
+Accreditation is a process of external review in which an institution of higher education demonstrates that its academic programs, support services, and operational functions meet broad quality standards.
+Accreditation is a continuous cycle of evaluation carried out by independent, nongovernmental agencies recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation.
+While accreditation in the United States is voluntary, it not only establishes markers of quality but provides access to federal and state funding, facilitates the transfer of college credits, and strengthens public confidence in higher education.
 For more information on the role of accreditation within higher education, the Higher Learning Commission has published Ask the Right Questions: A Student Guide to Higher Education.

 Viterbo University is accredited by the Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.